 This approach will add some complexity to your deployment strategy.
 You should start by feature gating your new work, allowing Electronjs to start and stop at runtime.

 Including Electronjs even when it is disabled will increase your app’s size because Electronjs is a large framework.
 We shipped an app update with Electronjs to all of our users, paying the download and bandwidth cost upfront.
 You may choose to limit those users who download an update with Electronjs to reduce the amount of bandwidth required to release your update.
-You will need to split your users into two cohorts; users who will receive Electronjs update or install your app and users who won’t.
+You will need to build two installers and split your users into two cohorts; users who will receive the Electronjs update when they install your app and users who won’t.
 With these feature gates and separate installers, you can manage the rollout efficiently.

 Do expect to trade current problems for new problems.